 Zoe C, “Can we start the movie?
 Which one first?”

-“I think Pulp Fiction was before Get Shorty, but there’s no reason to watch them in any order, one has nothing to do with the other.
-I’ve seen them both, don’t wait on me.”
+“I think Pulp Fiction was before Get Shorty, I’ve seen them both, don’t wait on me.”

 Girls move to the couch, I hear the opening of Pulp.
 They took the Champagne with them, I pull Russian Standard out of my booze freezer, get an insulated tumbler, this one for eight ounce drinks.
 Fill it full of cracked ice, add a cocktail onion and the vodka.
 I return the glass to the freezer.
-It can sit and marinate while the pizza cooks.
 Meantime open a bottle of crispy chilled Chianti, the best osso buco accompaniment.

 I hear, “If anyone one of you pricks move, I’ll execute every last one of you.”